Corina from Another Milestone shares everything you need to know about visiting Halkidiki, Greece.

 - Kleftiko (lamb and vegetables cooked in the oven because Greeks know the secrets of lamb cooking)

 - Fish and sea fruits will make difficult your choice every time you open the menu.

-- And for desert, you can try the amazing yogurt with honey and walnuts.
+- And for dessert, you can try the amazing yogurt with honey and walnuts.

 - Ouzo is not among my favorites, but if you want to try a local drink, be prepared for a fire in your mouth when you first taste it.

 - At the beach you can order almost everywhere the Greek frappe, a combination of coffee and ice cubes, very refreshing when the sun is up.